 What is employee management?

 Employee management involves coordinating and supporting a person’s experience in an organization to support overall business goals.
-It includes talent acquisition, onboarding, training, performance management, and learning and development (L&D)
+It includes talent acquisition, onboarding, training, performance management, and learning and development (L&D).
+The goal of employee management is to maximize the efficiency and productivity of the team, which contributes to the organization’s overall success.

 What is employee management software?